-Giacomo Macola is senior lecturer in African history at the University of Kent and research fellow in the Centre for Africa Studies of the University of the Free State.
+Giacomo Macola is associate professor in African history at Sapienza Università di Roma and research fellow in the Centre for Africa Studies of the University of the Free State.
 The author of Liberal Nationalism in Central Africa: A Biography of Harry Mwaanga Nkumbula, he has also coedited (with Derek Peterson) Recasting the Past: History Writing and Political Work in Modern Africa.

-> Examining the history of warfare and political development through a technological lens, Macola relates the study of military technology to the history of gender.
+Examining the history of warfare and political development through a technological lens, Macola relates the study of military technology to the history of gender.
 A lively analysis of the social forms and political systems of central Africa, this work focuses on the question of why some societies embraced the gun while others didn’t, and how the technology shaped them in the precolonial years.

 The study of intellectual history in Africa is in its infancy.
 We know very little about what Africa’s thinkers made of their times.
 Recasting the Past brings one field of intellectual endeavor into view.
 The book takes its place alongside a small but growing literature that highlights how, in autobiographies, historical writing, fiction, and other literary genres, African writers intervened creatively in their political world.The